-Frameworks, programming languages, alla that kinda stuff isn't what's important to the average person using a computer, regardless of the operating system that lives on their hard drive.
-They don't care that an application is written in C++ or with QT, a Snap, an AppImage, or whatever the latest way of delivering software to the desktop is.
+Frameworks, programming languages, alla that kinda stuff isn’t what’s important to the average person using a computer, regardless of the operating system that lives on their hard drive.
+They don’t care that an application is written in C++ or with QT.
+They don’t care if the software they use lands on their computer via a native installer, a Flatpak, a Snap, an AppImage, or whatever the latest way of delivering software to the desktop is.

 The average user doesn’t care about squeezing every last ounce of performance out of their software or their computer.
 They don’t care about going to extremes to optimize their memory use.
 They aren’t into tweaking their computer’s configuration within a millimetre of its life.

 To be honest, more than a few computer users out there don’t know what any of that that is.
 They don’t care to know, either.
 As Niels Leenheer wrote, the average user just wants something that works.

 So what do I mean by the average or ordinary user?
 That’s the majority of the people who use a computer daily.
 They’re intelligent (at least I hope they are!) but they’re not all that savvy about technology.
 One or more of those average users are probably people you know.
 Parents, siblings, close relatives, friends, even co-workers.
 They use computers but aren’t IT specialists.

 They use word processors to write letters, to do school work, and the like.
 They use spreadsheets to track household accounts.
 They use email clients to … well, to send and receive email.
 They use graphics applications to view photos and, maybe, crop or resize them.

 Chances they use, at most, about 20% of an application’s features.
 They don’t care about macros, IMAP, applying moire patterns, revision tracking, cross linking, scripting, and a host of other techie stuff.
 They want to carry out the tasks that they need to carry out.
 Nothing more.